Data-Science-Big-Data-Research-Lab/MetaGen/docs/source/metagen_in_action/suc/tensorflow.rst

     nn_domain.define_real_in_group("layer", "dropout", 0.0, 0.45)
     nn_domain.set_structure_to_variable("arch", "layer")

-Step 4: Define fitness function.
-First, the neural network is build considering the solution which encodes the hyperparameters.
-Secondly, the model is trained on the training set and evaluated on the validation set, returning the validation MSE.
+Now, the fitness function is defined.
+It is used to evaluate every potential solution.
+In this case, the neural network is build considering the solution which encodes the hyperparameters.
+Secondly, the model is trained on the training set and evaluated on the validation set, returning the validation *MAPE*.

 .. code-block:: python